mirams/PyHillFit/chaste/README.md

 cd Chaste/projects
 ln -s ../../ApPredict
 ```
-and then copy these files into
+and then copy all the contents of the folder this README is in, to:
 ```
 ApPredict/test/
 ```